sujalpokale/task-management-website/README.md

 ### Usage

--Add a new task using the input form
+- Add a new task using the input form
--View tasks displayed in a list or card view
+- View tasks displayed in a list or card view
--Edit or delete tasks using action buttons
+- Edit or delete tasks using action buttons
--Customize and extend functionalities (e.g., search, filter, due dates) as desired
+- Customize and extend functionalities (e.g., search, filter, due dates) as desired

 ## Contributing